FarsetLabs/farsetlabs.github.io/about/rules_and_policies.md

     * That is marked as out of order or not to be used.
  * Store your projects and materials safely and with care in the provided member storage boxes[^2];
  * Do not bring or use banned or unsafe materials or equipment;
+ * All hot-desks must be cleared of all equipment before leaving the space.
+Equipment left unattended at non-rented desks is subject to being moved by *any* member to common storage facilities.
  * All personal equipment being left or stored in communal areas of the space must be clearly labeled with the owners contact details;
  * Any equipment brought to the space with the intention of being [donated](/about/donations.html) for communal use must be labelled as such as per the [HDL](hardware_donation_license.html), and confirmed via [donate@farsetlabs.org.uk](mailto:donate@farsetlabs.org.uk) in advance.
 Such equipment will be labeled with, at least, the owners contact details and a "GB DND" clause (Give Back, Do Not Disassemble).
  * Equipment not otherwise clearly labeled is assumed to have been abandoned and will eventually be relabeled as Farset communal equipment.